tae-tae05/startup/README.md

 - Stores data in MongoDB - done!
 - User Registration - creates a new account in the database
 - Existing User - can log in with a registered account to see projects and supports logout (saves project info)
-- Storing data - stores project information in the database
+- Storing data - stores project information in the database (please note that you need to click the button slowly for the counters, otherwise it can't keep up and misses information.
+When you're crocheting, you should only be clicking a counter once every 10-15 minutes or so anyways.)
 - Storing credentials - stores user info in the database
 - Restrictions - cannot add/access projects unless you are logged in